olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Note_Microservice/README.md

 >In order to build a Docker Image using this Dockerfile, please use the following command line (in the *Dockerfile* directory) :
 `docker build -t note .`

-When the Patient Docker image is created, you can run the Microservice using the *docker-compose.yml* file present in this repository.
+When the Note Docker image is created, you can run the Microservice using the *docker-compose.yml* file present in this repository.
 >To do this, please use the following command line (in the *docker-compose.yml* directory) :
 `docker-compose up`

 This will :
 - Create and launch a MongoDB server in a container
-- Launch the Patient application in a container
+- Launch the Note application in a container
 - Create a dedicated Docker bridge network to enable their communication
 - Map the directory containing the MongoDB data in an external directory so that data are note lost if container is deleted